Amy Howe

 Amy Howe is an American gambling executive.
-She is currently the CEO of FanDuel.
+She was most recently the CEO of FanDuel until her departure in May 2026.
 She is a frequent evangelist of live entertainment.

 Early life and education

 Howe was born in Eden, New York, a suburb of Buffalo.
 There she attended Eden Junior / Senior High School.
 In 1994, Howe received a Bachelor of Science (B.S.) in Business, Management, Marketing, and Related Support Services from Cornell University.
 In 1999 she received a Master of Business Administration (MBA) in Marketing/Marketing Management from the University of Pennsylvania's Wharton Business School.

 Career

 Howe began her career at Accenture as a business analyst in 1994.
 In 1997 she left Accenture to pursue her MBA.
 She then joined McKinsey & Company and worked her way up to partner over her 14 years with the company.
 She was recruited to Live Nation by CEO Michael Rapino and joined the company as the chief strategy officer in 2014.

 In 2015, Howe joined Ticketmaster North America as the COO.
 In 2020 she left Ticketmaster.

 In 2021, Amy was appointed as CEO of FanDuel.